eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/portrait.png){: .align-right}

 Hello!
-My name is George, and this is my personal website.
-I'm a PyData ninja, machine learner, math enthusiast and coffee ~~addict~~ lover.
+My name is George, and this is my personal website and blog.
+I'm a data scientist, machine learner, math enthusiast and coffee ~~addict~~ lover.
 (I also really like sushi.)

-I'm currently a senior at [The Cooper Union](http://cooper.edu/welcome) in New York, studying for a BSE in general engineering.
-I'm also a two-time quantitative research and data science intern at [Quantopian](https://www.quantopian.com/) in Boston, where I helped power research analytics and open-source software for the algorithmic hedge fund.
+Previously, I studied engineering, computer science and mathematics at [The Cooper Union](http://cooper.edu/welcome) in New York.
+For two summers, I interned with the quant research and data science team at [Quantopian](https://www.quantopian.com/) in Boston, where I researched models and develop open-source software for the algorithmic hedge fund.

 [Click for my Resume](https://github.com/eigenfoo/eigenfoo.xyz/raw/master/assets/documents/resume.pdf){: .btn .btn--primary .btn--default}